harmandeep2993/MLP_LP/README.md

-# Laptop Price Prediction using Random Forest Regression Model
+# Laptop Price Prediction: Random Forest Regression Model
 ![Image 1](https://github.com/harmandeep2993/MLP_LP/blob/main/Images/image1.png)

-#Description:
+## Project Description:

 This Git repository hosts the code and resources for a laptop price prediction project leveraging a Random Forest Regression model.
 With an accuracy rate of 87%, this project aims to forecast the prices of laptops based on various features and attributes.